 Start your unlimited journey today.

-As a graduate of this course, you can look forward to career opportunities in:
+As a graduate of this program, you can look forward to career opportunities in:

 - Cultural analysis

 Authors, and Book and Script Editors write, edit and evaluate literary works for publication and scripts for film, television, radio and stage productions.